SenseNet/docs.sensenet.com/content/concepts/content-management/03-content-types.md

 - if a field is defined in a CTD with empty markup the parent’s field of the same name is overridden with empty data
 - when inheriting a field the first order elements of the configuration element are inherited (these are defined by the field definition)

-> Every detail of a field (e.g: name, visibility, compulsory) can be ovverriden on child level allowing you to break inheritance field by field.
+> Every detail of a field (e.g: name, visibility, compulsory) can be overridden on child level allowing you to break inheritance field by field.

 # Allowed child types